Cell-Free Integrated Sensing and Communication: Principles, Advances, and Future Directions: Fundamentals of CFMM and Radar Sensing

 \item \textit{Improved EE:} A large number of APs improves the likelihood of each user being close to an AP.
-This achieves substantial energy savings by reducing path-loss and enabling lower transmit power levels.
+This achieves substantial energy savings by reducing path loss and enabling lower transmit power levels.
 For example, energy savings of \qtyrange{30}{50}{\percent} are achieved compared to co-located mMIMO \cite{Ngo2017EE, Yang2018}. \end{itemize}

-The fundamentals of CFMM are well known, thus interested readers refer to \cite{Demir2021book} and the references therein for further information.
+The fundamentals of CFMM are well known; interested readers are referred to \cite{Demir2021book} and the references therein for further information.